myyprofessionalemail-source/United_Souls/README.md

-# StyleHub - Modern E-commerce Store
+# United Souls - Modern E-commerce Store

 A modern, minimalist e-commerce website built with React.js.
 Features a clean interface for selling clothing and footwear with a fully functional cart system.